 “I have people who tell me,‘I liked her as a prostitute,’ ” says Schenk.
 “That story spoke very deeply of the profundity of forgiveness.”

 But Christians deserve to hear about the multiplicity of women in scripture, argues Schenk.
 And reducing one of the most important leaders of the early church to a prostitute has exacted a price, especially for women, by feeding into the notion that women are either madonnas or whores.

 “This fans the flames of the stereotype of women as sinful,” says Bowe.
 “For women today who look to the Bible for inspiration and liberation, their choices are limited enough.
 When we suddenly cut Mary Magdalene off at the knees and turn her into some evil sex pervert, we deprive men and women, but especially women, of a figure with whom they can identify.”

-Mary Magdalene's story and that of Luke's unnamed sinner need to be separated, Bowe says.
-"Then you can take them each in their integrity," she says.
-The passage in Luke is powerful, she says.
-"But it's not Mary Magdalene."
+Mary Magdalene’s story and that of Luke’s unnamed sinner need to be separated, Bowe says.
+“Then you can take them each in their integrity,” she says.
+The passage in Luke is powerful, “But it’s not Mary Magdalene.”

 Lead us not